No one ever claimed that getting older would be fun. And while the many technological…

 The best way to avoid a learning disability caused by vision impairment is to detect vision troubles as early as possible in children.
 This means scheduling them for regular eye exams at the recommended intervals of six months, three years, and upon entry into school.
 From there, annual eye exams are recommended to ensure there aren’t any changes in a child’s vision.
 By scheduling eye exams early on and regularly, parents can get their children any corrective lenses that may be needed to ensure full learning potential in school.

 For parents without vision insurance, now is a great time to look into buying a policy that can be used for the entire family.
-The Florida Bar Member Benefits Insurance Programs has vision plans* that can help cover everything from annual exams to prescription lenses and everything in between.
+Through the Private Health Insurance Exchange, you have access to vision plans* that can help cover everything from annual exams to prescription lenses and everything in between.

 Now that you understand the important role vision plays in your child’s learning, isn’t it time to schedule an eye exam with a local optometrist?